fonyango/MayOfCode/README.md

 # May of Code

-This is my challenge to code each day of the Month of May 2021.
+This is my challenge to code each day of the Month of May 2021 while documenting the journey here.

 **Commitment:** To code daily through the month of May 2021.